oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Overview
 ========

-At the time that OAuth 2.0 {{RFC6749}} and RF{{C6750}} were created, browser-based JavaScript applications needed a solution that strictly complied with the same-origin policy.
+At the time that OAuth 2.0 {{RFC6749}} and {{RFC6750}} were created, browser-based JavaScript applications needed a solution that strictly complied with the same-origin policy.
 Common deployments of OAuth 2.0 involved an application running on a different domain than the authorization server, so it was historically not possible to use the authorization code flow which would require a cross-origin POST request.
-This was the principal motivation for the definition of the implicit flow, which returns the access token in the front channel via the fragment part of the URL, bypassing the need for a cross-origin POST request.
+This was one of the motivations for the definition of the implicit flow, which returns the access token in the front channel via the fragment part of the URL, bypassing the need for a cross-origin POST request.

 However, there are several drawbacks to the implicit flow, generally involving vulnerabilities associated with the exposure of the access token in the URL.
 See {{implicit_flow}} for an analysis of these attacks and the drawbacks of using the implicit flow in browsers.
 Additional attacks and security considerations can be found in {{oauth-security-topics}}.